-As a program receiving Federal CDBG-DR funding, the WFT shall be implemented in a manner that does not deny any individuals the opportunity to participate in, access, or benefit from the Program on the basis of any federally or locally designated protected classes.
+As a program receiving Federal CDBG-DR funding, the WFT Program shall be implemented in a manner that does not deny any individuals the opportunity to participate in, access, or benefit from the Program on the basis of any federally or locally designated protected classes.
 Funded activities shall be designed and implemented in a manner that avoids disproportionate negative impacts on protected classes of people and vulnerable communities, is accessible to people with disabilities, and creates opportunities to address economic inequities facing communities.
 PRDOH has adopted several policies that PRDOH, its Subrecipients, and all contractors must adhere to in the design and implementation of CDBG-DR Programs.
-All PRDOH CDBG-DR Program Policies are available in English and Spanish on the PRDOH website at https://cdbg-dr.pr.gov/en/resources/policies/ and https://cdbg-dr.pr.gov/recursos/politicas/.